richard67/shariff-plus/README.md

 1. Download the [latest release](https://github.com/richard67/shariff-plus/releases/latest)
 2. Upload all files included in the release
 3. Include CSS in `<head>`:
-    * `shariff.complete.css` uses the dependencies included in the release files
+    * `shariff.complete.min.css` uses the dependencies included in the release files
-    * if [Font Awesome](https://github.com/FortAwesome/Font-Awesome) is already included in your site, use `build/shariff.min.css`
+    * if [Font Awesome](https://github.com/FortAwesome/Font-Awesome) is already included in your site, use `shariff.min.min.css`
+    * For debug you can use the unminified file `shariff.complete.css` or `shariff.min.css`.
 4. Include JavaScript right before `</body>`:
     * `shariff.complete.js` uses the dependencies included in the release files
-    * if [jQuery](https://github.com/jquery/jquery) is already included in your site, use `build/shariff.min.js`
+    * if [jQuery](https://github.com/jquery/jquery) is already included in your site, use `shariff.min.js`
 5. Insert one or more `<div class="shariff">` elements.
 6. Customize the look using data-* attributes.